smbuthia/medic.github.io/docs/application_development/how-to-guides/creating-and-managing-users-and-contacts.md

-# How to create and manage users in the CHT app
+# How to create and manage users in the CHT app - Part 1

 ## Purpose of the guide

 In this guide you will learn how to create and edit contacts and their associated users in the CHT application using the default contact creation forms.
 This will help you get familiar with the UI of the webapp as well as some features and functionality.
-If you are already comfortable with this, you can skip to [manipulating contacts and their associated documents using medic conf]().
+If you are already comfortable with this, you can skip to [manipulating contacts and their associated documents using medic conf](creating-and-managing-users-and-contacts-with-medic-conf.md).

 ## Brief overview of key concepts